Chris741233/BBS_config/README.md

 ### WebSerial (Esp only)
 Examples with webserial console and OTA Wifi.
 Allows you to configure and check completely remotely by wifi!
 Note: it is possible to use this circuit for other serial bridge applications.
-For example, I also use mine to set up a Xiaoxiang Smart BMS by Bluethoot and PC xiaoxiang software.
+For example, I also use mine to set up a JBD Smart-BMS by Bluethoot and PC JBDtools software, see [bridge Serial2 to BT](https://github.com/Chris741233/Bridge_Serial2_to_BT)

 - [BBS_webserial_cmd](./examples)

 <p align="left">